Wallet a key driver of Dutch shoppers’ purchase decisions

 Global Consumer Insights Survey 2021 – Pulse 2

 In PwC's twelfth annual Global Consumer Insights Survey, we look at consumer behaviour, based on findings from more than 8,700 participants from 22 countries.
 Consumer preferences had already started to shift prior to the pandemic, and many trends - including the shift to online, were accelerated due to the imposed social-distancing measures.
 In response to this, we shifted to a pulse approach.
-Pulse 1 was released earlier this year, and results from Pulse 2 largely confirms Dutch consumer sentiment relative to the global average.

 43%

-shop local to support neighborhood shops.
+shop local to support neighbourhood shops.

 27%